KenZLuo/CitationSum/README.md

-# contrast_gcn_sum
+# CitationSum

-**This code is for the implementation of the contrastive variational graph auto-encoder for scientific paper summarization with citation graph**
+**This code is for the implementation of CitationSum** The implementation is for

 Some codes are from PreSum:https://github.com/nlpyang/PreSumm and CGSum: https://github.com/ChenxinAn-fdu/CGSum